 Webhooks

-Webhooks are used to build near real-time integrations with API's and other Saas services.
-When a business event happens in Younium, a webhook event is placed in a queue that when executed will notify subscribers with an HTTP POST request.
-The request contains relevant information about the business event for the subscriber to use in the receiving system or platform.
+Webhooks enable real-time integrations with APIs and other SaaS services.
+When a business event occurs in Younium, a webhook event is queued, which, upon execution, sends an HTTP POST request to notify subscribers.
+This request includes details about the business event for the subscriber to process in their system or platform.

 Subscribing to webhook event